AtomGraph/LinkedDataHub/README.md

 ### Dataspaces

 Dataspaces are configured in [`config/system.trig`](https://github.com/AtomGraph/LinkedDataHub/blob/master/config/system.trig).
-Their base URIs need to be aligned to the base URI configured in the `.env` file.
+Their base URIs need to be relative to the base URI configured in the `.env` file.

 Reusing the `https://ec2-54-235-229-141.compute-1.amazonaws.com/linkeddatahub/` as the new base URI, the easiest way is to simple replace the default `https://localhost:4443/` value with it.
 It can be done using the following shell command:
 ```